-You can see the normal Ecore view of the file by right-clicking on the Tutorial.ecore file to pop-up the context-sensitive menu and select Open With->Sample Ecore Model Editor.
+You can see the normal Ecore view of the file by right-clicking on the Tutorial.ecore file in the Package Explorer to pop-up the context-sensitive menu and select Open With->Sample Ecore Model Editor.

 Close the editor by left-clicking the cross on the editor tab.